PulfordJ/portmyfitnesspalcsvintoandroidhealthconnect/README.md

 An Android app that allows users to import weight data exported from MyFitnessPal (in CSV format) into Google Health Connect.

+## Why This App Exists

+By default, connecting MyFitnessPal—or most fitness apps—to Health Connect only allows syncing of **future** data.
+Historical records, such as months or years of past weight tracking, are not imported.
+This app fills that gap by allowing you to import **historical weight data** directly into Health Connect from a CSV export.

 ## Features

 * Requests necessary Health Connect permissions.